 We arrived in the Seattle area mid-afternoon on a sunny summer’s day to start our exploration of the Olympic peninsula.
 The plan was to camp and enjoy the wonders of the great outdoors so we set out to find our campsite and get organized for what we anticipated would be two wonderful days of trekking and beach-combing.

-There was not much time left in the day so we thought we would take a drive up into the mountainous area of the Olympic National Park, to the view point and visitors center at Hurricane Ridge.
-We left the warm, calm surrounds of our campsite at the base of the mountains neighboring the sea and climbed the several thousand feet to the top of the mountains.
+There was not much time left in the day so we thought we would take a drive up into the mountainous area of the Olympic National Park, to the viewpoint and visitors centre at Hurricane Ridge.
+We left the warm, calm surroundings of our campsite at the base of the mountains neighbouring the sea and climbed several thousand feet to the top of the mountains.
 Arriving at Hurricane Ridge we discovered how aptly it is named.
 The wind was blowing, if not a hurricane then certainly a gale.
 It was also very chilly.
-From the Park visitor’s center there were spectacular views across green pastures to the snow tipped mountains beyond.
+From the Park visitor’s centre, there were spectacular views across green pastures to the snow-tipped mountains beyond.
 We were joined by a number of very tame deer, who were more likely there for the lush grass than to enjoy the view.
 A short trip along a trail over the crest of a hill gave us a view across Puget Sound towards Vancouver, Canada.
 Up at this altitude, despite being the height of the summer, there were remnants of the winter with several patches of snow still remaining.
-The cool wind soon blew us into the visitor center to watch a short movie on the geology and ecology of the Olympic Mountain region, after which we made a dash for the car to make our way back down the calm and relatively balmy haven of our campsite.
+The cool wind soon blew us into the visitor centre to watch a short movie on the geology and ecology of the Olympic Mountain region, after which we made a dash for the car to make our way back down the calm and relatively balmy haven of our campsite.